CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/1~VS_Code.md

 VS Code is designed to work in a directory, so you need to tell it where it should be working.
 Typically, it's easier to open Code where you want to work rather than telling it afterward, how you do this depends a bit on your OS.
 - In Linux (and WSL) you can use the command 'code .' which opens Code in the current working directory.
 - In Windows, you can rick-click in/on a folder then, in Windows 10, there will be an option to 'Open with Code', in Windows 11, you have to click 'Show more options' first.
-- In MacOS, you need to open the Command Palette (Cmd+Shift+P) in VS Code and type 'shell command' to find **Shell Command: Install 'code' command in PATH**, select it then restart the terminal and you can use 'code .' just like in Linux.
+- In MacOS, you need to open the Command Palette (Cmd+Shift+P) in VS Code and type 'shell command' to find **Shell Command: Install 'code' command in PATH**, select it, then restart the terminal and you can use 'code .' just like in Linux.

 Before continuing, open VS Code in the directory you want to work on (you might want to make one just for CUAD things).
 Now, in Explorer, you should see the folder name at the top in bold with the contents listed below.